 Each campus keeps two tables does not mean that each campus has two files only (one for each table).
 Each campus maintains its information independent of each other.
 Lahore campus maintains two text files for each batch i.e. entry taken in a year.
 For each batch one file contains student information and other file contains registration information.
 For eleven batches of BS Lahore campus has 22 text files.
 For four batches of MS Lahore campus contains eight text files.
 Same is the mechanism used in Peshawar campus to store the data in text files.
-Islamabad campus has MS Access d atabase with three tables.
-Two of these three tables contains student information.
-One table for MS and the other for BS students.
-The third table contains Registration data for both degree programs i.e. MS and BS.
+Islamabad campus has MS Access database with three tables.
+Two of these three tables contains Registration data for both degree programs i.e. MS and BS.
 Karachi campus manages to store all this information in MS Excel sheets.
 Three Excel Books are maintained.
 Two out of three contains registration records (one for BS and the other for MS) and the third one contains student records for both degree programs.